Amasa Stone: In popular culture

 Stone was the basis for a major character in John Hay's 1883 anti-union novel The Breadwinners.
 In response to Hay's novel, journalist Henry Francis Keenan (a former colleague of Hay's at the New-York Tribune) published The Money-Makers in 1885.
 The novel was an attack on robber barons and industrialists, and its main character was an idealistic journalist who marries into a wealthy family and abandons his progressive values for greed, power, and materialism.
 John Hay clearly inspired the main character, and Amasa Stone was obviously the basis for the grasping, cruel industrialist Aaron Grimestone.

 About 1884, the Stone family paid for and dedicated the Amasa Stone Memorial Window, a stained glass window in the sanctuary at the First Presbyterian (Old Stone) Church.

-In 1905, the Mesaba Steamship Company, a subsidiary of Pickands Mather (the company which Samuel Mather had co-founded in 1883), launched a Great Lakes bulk freighter named in honor of Amasa Stone.
+In 1905, the Mesaba Steamship Company, a subsidiary of Pickands Mather (the company which Samuel Livingston Mather II had co-founded in 1883), launched a Great Lakes bulk freighter named in honor of Amasa Stone.
 The freighter was later transferred to Pickands Mather's Interlake Steamship Company.
 The Amasa Stone was an active freighter until 1960.
 In 1965, the Amasa Stone was scuttled along with the freighter Charles S. Hebard off Charlevoix, Michigan.
 It now serves as a breakwater for the St. Mary's Cement plant shipping terminal.

 In 1910, Stone's family donated money to Western Reserve University for a new chapel.
 Construction began on the Amasa Stone Chapel in 1910, and it was dedicated and opened on June 13, 1911.